Tribler/py-ipv8/doc/reference/serialization.rst

 IPv8 gives you as much control as possible over the messages you send over the Internet.
 The ``Overlay`` (or ``Community``) class lets you send arbitrary strings over the (UDP) ``endpoint``.
-However efficient this may be, having non-standardized string contruction for each message of your overlay can distract from the overal overlay design.
+However efficient this may be, having non-standardized string construction for each message of your overlay can distract from the overall overlay design.
 This is the age-old dichotomy of maintainable versus performant code.

 The basic class for serializing objects from and to strings/network packets is the ``Serializer`` (``ipv8/messaging/serialization.py``).